Oxford Clinical Neuroimaging Course

 Do you offer extensions?

-Sorry, no. To be fair to all participants and to enable periodic updates to course materials, we regret that access is limited to the course year of sign-up.
-If you have not had time to complete the entire course, we can issue partial CPD credits.
-Please e-mail win-clinmricourse@ndcn.ox.ac.uk to request a CPD certificate for the modules you have been able to complete.
+Sorry, no. To be fair to all and enable periodic updates to course materials, we regret that access is limited to the course year of sign-up.
+If you have not had time to complete the entire course, CPD credits are available for individual modules.

-If you do want to complete the whole course but will need more time, you can re-register on the University shop to join the following year’s course.
-Please email win-clinmricourse@ndcn.ox.ac.uk to receive updates on the release date for the next year’s course.
+You can of course re-register on the University shop to join the following year’s course (at the advertised cost).
+Please email oxford-clinmricourse@ndcn.ox.ac.uk to receive updates on new release dates.